-Using Cloudera Manager
+Managing HBase Snapshots Using Cloudera Manager

-For HBase (CDH 4.2 or later or CDH 5) services, a Table Browser tab is available where you can view the HBase tables associated with a service on your cluster.
-From here you can view the currently saved snapshots for your tables, and delete or restore them as appropriate.
-From the HBase Table Browser tab you can:
+For HBase services, you can use the Table Browser tab to view the HBase tables associated with a service on your cluster.
+You can view the currently saved snapshots for your tables, and delete or restore them.
+From the HBase Table Browser tab, you can:

-- View the HBase tables that you can snapshot. - Initiate immediate (unscheduled) snapshots of a table. - View the list of saved snapshots currently being maintained.
-These may include one-off immediate snapshots, as well as scheduled policy-based snapshots. - Delete a saved snapshot.

-- Restore from a saved snapshot. - Restore a table from a saved snapshot to a new table (Restore As).
+- View the HBase tables for which you can take snapshots. - Initiate immediate (unscheduled) snapshots of a table. - · View the list of saved snapshots currently maintained.
+These can include one-off immediate snapshots, as well as scheduled policy-based snapshots. - Delete a saved snapshot. - Restore from a saved snapshot. - Restore a table from a saved snapshot to a new table (Restore As).